Skip To Main Content

 Part of what makes identity theft so difficult to combat is that it can occur with few readily available hints or scam alerts.
 By the time that fraud is noticed by the unprepared, it’s often difficult and expensive to correct.
 But there are some actions that you can take to help protect your information and detect abnormalities as they arise.

-2. Consider a credit freeze with Equifax, TransUnion and Experian.
+2. Consider a credit freeze with Equifax link opens in a new window, TransUnion link opens in a new window and Experian link opens in a new window.
 This is a free service that places a hold on your credit file that will prevent prospective creditors from accessing your information.
 It won’t affect your credit score in any way.
 But you will need to temporarily lift the freeze in order to open any new credit accounts (such as a credit card, mortgage or line of credit).

-3. Enlist a credit monitoring service, such as Commerce ID Recover1 or Commerce ID Monitor1, to help you keep an eye on your credit activity.
+3. Enlist a credit monitoring service link opens to a Commerce page, such as Commerce ID Recover link opens to a Commerce page1 or Commerce ID Monitor link opens to a Commerce page1, to help you keep an eye on your credit activity.
 Check this information regularly and/or set up automatic alerts; this may help you detect fraudulent activity early by identifying information that looks out of place.

-4. Protect sensitive information by using a virtual private network (VPN), such as the one offered through Commerce ID Monitor1.
+4. Protect sensitive information by using a virtual private network (VPN), such as the one offered through Commerce ID Monitor link opens to a Commerce page1.

 5. Create unique, complex passwords, and don’t use them for more than one site.